jmancevska/orders/README.txt

 	- All the prices in the 'items' table are in one currency.
 	- The database has some data.

+What is done:

+	- Web page that sends a request to the API for getting a list of orders.
+	- The database retrieval is done asynchronously.
+	- Filtering the list based on input parameters.
+	- Date format validation.
+	- Getting the list of orders from the DB, based on the input parameters.
+	- Marshaling the orders list into XML file.
+	- Only one XML file can be generated per session and the download/retrieval of the file, is limited only for that session.
+This can be modified to be based per user/company.
+	- Notifying the original request that the file is ready for download, or there was an error.

 What is not done: